Northrop Grumman Savings Plan

 Push Your Perspective (The Power of Compound Interest)

 Saving for retirement is a long-term goal.
 For some of us, it can be hard prioritizing retirement over something immediate today.
-If you feel like saving is a sacrifice, you are not alone.
+If you feel like saving is a sacrifice, you're not alone.
 How would it feel to push your perspective and make saving a treat?

 Fidelity recommends you save at least 15% of your income for retirement.
-For some people that can mean weighing some “wants” against that long-term goal to get to 15%.
+For some people, that means weighing some “wants” against that long-term goal to get to 15%.
 Now, we’re not talking about things you need ― like food, housing and health care ― or even a little treat like Friday night pizza.
 We’re talking more about the “shiny things” that have you reaching for your wallet before thinking (and we’ve all been there).

 Pushing your perspective is easy, but it takes practice.
-The next time you see something exciting pop up in an ad, ask, “What will this $100 look like in 20 years?”
+The next time you see something you wish to purchase, ask, “What will this $100 look like in 20 years?”
 If you invest that same $100 in your retirement savings with an average annual return of 6%, it will more than triple in value.
 Now, what if you did this every month, and instead of making a purchase you invested in your future?
 If you invest an extra $100 a month in your retirement savings, at an average annual rate of 6%, it will look like $16,470 after 10 years and $46,435 after 20 years.
 Now that’s a treat.

 Get Help If You Need It

-A financial planner or advisor can help you establish a clear retirement savings goal, help you decide how much to contribute to the Northrop Grumman Savings Plan (NGSP) and other investments (like an Individual Retirement Account or IRA), and help you choose an investment mix that is right for your personal situation.
-If you are approaching retirement, a professional can also help you decide when and how to start taking distributions from the Northrop Grumman Savings (NGSP).
+A financial planner or advisor can help you establish a clear retirement savings goal, help you decide how much to contribute to the Northrop Grumman Savings Plan (NGSP) and other investments (like an Individual Retirement Account or IRA) and help you choose an investment mix that’s right for your personal situation.
+If you’re approaching retirement, a professional can also help you decide when and how to start taking distributions from the NGSP.

 Fixed-fee financial planners may charge for their services, but many investors think having an expert opinion is worth it.
 Encouragement and advice from a financial planner may be just the motivation you need to get your savings in shape.